 The Royal Mail Steam Packet Company and others locked the workers out and so suddenly thousands of men found themselves outside the docks, and most congregated on Canute Road, near South Western House.
 Here, the railway crosses the road and winds on into the docks, the same as it does today where it is still in use.
 This was the scene of a notable instance of disorder.
 A train was attempting to enter the docks, and as the gates were swung open, hundreds of men swarmed on to the tracks to block its path.
 Whilst some men checked the wagons for anything that might aid the blacklegs, those who work on during the strikes, two men stormed the engine and threw the driver out and on to the floor.
 Incidentally, one of these men was George Adams, the secretary of the Southampton Dockers’ Union, and my great x3 grandmother’s brother.
 When Adams came down from the train, it was all kicking off between the dockers and the police, with people pushing and heaving and shouting and trying to wrestle for control.
 Adams climbed up on to the gate.
 “Will you see the police treat your brothers like that?!”, he shouted down to the men.
 “No!”, they vociferously replied.

-The following day, a train from Portsmouth arrived carrying 250 men of the West Yorkshire Regiment and 12 officers, who had been called in by the Mayor, James Bishop, in an attempt to restore peace.
+A train from Portsmouth arrived carrying 250 men of the West Yorkshire Regiment and 12 officers, who had been called in by the Mayor, James Bishop, in an attempt to restore peace.
 The police had found themselves overrun and massively outnumbered.
 Mr Bishop twice found himself reading the Riot Act to a mass of angry strikers, and it was agreed that with his consent the soldiers could fire upon the baying mob.
 A fire engine was bought up to Canute Road and water was fired upon the dockers instead.

 The soldiers who used the fire engine soon found themselves the target of a heavy bombardment of stones, bricks, bottles, and other missiles.
 One officer had his nose broken by one such object, but was soon patched up by the battalion surgeon who had set up base at the nearby South Western Hotel.